Choosing the best hats for bald guys depends mainly on the occasion.

 If you’re bald, your head is not only going to be a couple of degrees cooler (hair traps the heat), but you’re also missing a shield from those cold winter winds.

-Here is my recommendation for a very acceptable winter hat for bald men:
+Here is my recommendation for the bald man’s best winter hat:

 Trapper hat